mlochbaum/BQN/doc/transpose.md

         ≢ ⍉⁼⎉¯2 ⍉ a23456  # Restrict Transpose to the first three axes

-In a case like this BQN's Dyadic transpose is much easier.
+In a case like this the dyadic version of `⍉`, called Reorder Axes, is much easier.

-## Dyadic Transpose
+## Reorder Axes

 Transpose also allows a left argument that specifies a permutation of `𝕩`'s axes.
 For each index `p←i⊑𝕨` in the left argument, axis `i` of `𝕩` is used for axis `p` of the result.
 Multiple argument axes can be sent to the same result axis, in which case that axis goes along a diagonal of `𝕩`, and the result will have a lower rank than `𝕩`.